SimpleBallgag/CAT-NIP-Formater/README.md

-# CAT-NIP-Formater
+# CAT&ltnip> Formater

-This is a CATNIP formating tool for AI Dungeon.
+This is a CAT&ltnip> formating tool for AI Dungeon.
 This formating method was created by Curious Nekomimi.

+## What is CAT&ltnip>

 ## WIP
 This code is a work in progress